lure23/Lab/DEVS/Wrangler login.md

 Visit this link to authenticate: https://dash.cloudflare.com/oauth2/auth?response_type=code&client_id=54d11594-...
 ```

-- Open the link (hint: to open in macOS default browser, `Cmd-double-click` it)
+- Open the link in the browser you use for Cloudflare access.

 - In the browser: